 What we’ll cover:

-As you navigate life’s twists and turns in your young career, there are things you can do to help build a healthy financial foundation for the years ahead.
-Read on to learn about some of the savings priorities that you can tackle in your 20s that can help give you some financial peace of mind for the years ahead.
+As you navigate life’s twists and turns in your career, there are things you can do to help build a healthy financial foundation for the years ahead.

 1. Make a budget.
-Yes, this still comes first.
-How else are you going to know how much you have to play with each month?
-A budget helps you see where your money goes month-to-month.
-For example, how much is going toward necessary expenses like rent and utilities and how much is being spent on feel-good items or experiences?
-Here’s looking at you, $7 morning lattes.
+A budget helps you see where your money goes each month.
+For example, how much is going toward necessary expenses like rent and utilities and how much is being spent on discretionary items?

-Having a breakdown of your expenses can shine a spotlight on where you can afford to allocate more to savings.
+Seeing a breakdown of your expenses can shine a spotlight on where you could save more.
 You don’t have to do all the math yourself.
 There are plenty of budgeting apps out there that can help you track those expenses.
 And assuming you have some money left in the pot after all your expenses are accounted for, you can decide how to put that money to work.
-Don’t know how to get started on that budget?
-No shame, we got you.

-This is when having a financial safety net can give you some breathing room.
 Ideally, your emergency fund should be big enough to cover three to six months of your living expenses.
 But this is a general target.
 Depending on your personal situation, you may need more.
-Get the details in our guide on emergency funds.

 3. Contribute to a retirement account.
-If you haven’t been able to open and contribute to a retirement account, there’s no time like the present.
-According to a 2019 Bankrate.com survey, 27% of Americans regret not starting their retirement savings early enough.
-If your employer offers a 401(k), there’s really no excuse not to participate!
-And the sooner you start the better, thanks to the power of compound interest.
+If you haven’t been able to contribute to a retirement account, there’s no time like the present.
+If your employer offers a 401(k), consider automating your contributions (if the option is available).
+Remember, the sooner you start the better, thanks to the power of compound interest.
 Does your job offer matching contributions?
 Even better.

 Retirement accounts are good places to park your savings thanks to some of their tax benefits.
-Contributions to a 401(k) may help to reduce your tax bill in April.
+Contributions to a 401(k) may help reduce your tax bill.
 And in certain cases, depending on the type of retirement account you have, you won’t be taxed on the money until you’re ready to withdraw it.
-If you don’t have access to a 401(k) plan through your employer, or work for yourself, you might want to explore different types of retirement plans, such as an IRA.
+If you don’t have access to a 401(k) plan through your employer or if you work for yourself, you might want to explore different types of retirement plans, such as an IRA.

 4. Automate your savings.
 Saving money can be easy if you don't have to think about doing it every month.
-If you know how much you can put toward your emergency fund, retirement, or general savings account on a regular basis, you may want to sign up for direct deposits.
-This way, you can save money on auto-pilot.
+If you know how much you can put toward your emergency fund, retirement, or general savings account on a regular basis, you may want to automate your savings (if this option is available through your bank).

 5. Assess and manage your debt.
 Whether you have student loans or credit card debts to pay off, some experts recommend you tackle the loans with the highest interest rates first because interest payments in these loans can really add up.
-And who wants to spend their money paying interest when you can put that money to work for you instead?
-The quicker you can pay off your debts, the sooner you can free up more money in your budget and put that extra cash toward something else like a no-penalty certificate of deposit account.
+The quicker you can pay off your debts, the sooner you can free up more money in your budget and put that extra cash toward something else, like a short-term savings goal or your retirement account.

 Trying to decide whether you should prioritize saving or paying off debt can be challenging, especially if you have limited disposable income each month.
 But here are some helpful articles on how to prioritize and how to make a debt payment plan to get you on your way.

 6. Get educated on your investing and savings options.
 Of course, one way to get more money is to make money.
 But while you’re at work, your money doesn’t have to sit idly in a basic savings account earning crumbs of interest.
-There are many other savings and investing options that can help your money grow faster.
+There are many other savings and investing options that could help your money grow.

-As you work toward your financial goals as a young professional, take the time to study up on some important financial topics.
+As you work toward your financial goals as a young professional, take time to study up on some important financial topics.
 For example, do you know the difference between saving and investing?
 Or the potpourri of investment options that are out there, including stocks, bonds and ETFs?
 Or what about the different types of retirement plans?
-As you get older, you will be presented with many saving and investment choices.
-Financial literacy is the key to successfully navigating your saving and investment strategy options.
+Financial literacy is key to successfully navigating your saving and investment strategy options.